sthsuyash/ScribbleStream/README.md

 ## Description

-This is a repository for blog site created using SpringBoot for backend
+A simple web application for blog site created using SpringBoot for backend as Maven project which integrates MySQL for database connection and React.js for frontend.

+People can create account to add blogs.

+- The app is created following Uncle Bob's clean code philosophy as much as possible.
+- implemented Spring MVC architecture.
+- Spring Security features for login/signup.
+- Also uses JWT token based authorization feature.

 ## Prerequisites